Chicken Cordon Bleu with Homemade Honey Mustard SauceFULLforLife

 Preheat oven to 350 degrees.
 Grease 7" x 11" baking dish or line baking sheet with parchment paper.

-Between two pieces of plastic wrap or parchment paper, pound out chicken until it is 1/4 inch thick.
-For directions on how to pound out your chicken, see below.
+Butterfly each chicken breast.
+(If you prefer your chicken breasts to have even thickness, pound out chicken until it is 1/4-inch thick.
+For directions on how to pound out your chicken, see above.)